-1. Approval of Accreditation:
+- 1. Approval of Accreditation: - a.

-- a.
 Accreditation is approved based on the following criteria: - i.
 Results of the data collected during survey - ii.
 Number and/or severity of deficiencies - iii.
 Clinical Manager/designee review and Review Committee's decision - b.
 A Plan of Correction is required for any ACHC Accreditation Standards not fully met.
 The Plan of Correction is due to ACHC within 30 days from the date of the organization's Approval letter with necessary supporting documentation.
 A Certificate of Accreditation will not be sent to the organization until the Plan of Correction has been approved by ACHC. - c.
-The accreditation effective date for new and renewal organizations that receive an Approval of Accreditation is determined as follows: - New Organization: The accreditation effective date is the last day of survey. - ii.
+The accreditation effective date for new and renewal organizations that receive an Approval of Accreditation is determined as follows: - i.
+New Organization: The accreditation effective date is the last day of survey. - ii.
 Renewal Organization: The accreditation effective date will continue for an additional 36 months from the previous accreditation expiration date if the Renewal Survey is conducted prior to the expiration date.
-If the organization's survey takes place after the expiration date, the approval date will start from last date of survey.

-2. Accreditation Pending:
+If the organization's survey takes place after the expiration date, the approval date will start from last date of survey. - 2.
+Accreditation Pending: - a.
+Accreditation Pending is based on the following criteria: